jainmohit2001/coding-challenges/src/9/README.md

 ## Description

-The WC tool is written in `grep.ts` file and the `grep.index.ts` is the command line version of the tool.
+The GREP tool is written in `grep.ts` file and the `grep.index.ts` is the command line version of the tool.
 The tool is used to search for a pattern in a file or a directory and print the matching lines.

 The implementation is using the inbuilt `RegExp` class of JavaScript.